 There are situations where you cannot determine whether the newly installed program or application is interfering with the normal operation of your computer.
 That’s when a Clean Boot comes in handy.
 Whereas loading your Windows in Safe Mode disables a good number of services and drivers, a Clean Boot starts your Windows system while disabling only non-critical services and startup programs.
 While performing a Clean Boot, you can activate the programs you want to test and define whether they’re causing any trouble.

 If your issue prevents you from booting into Windows, you won’t be able to perform a Clean Boot.
-Make sure to restore the normal operation of your system prior to taking any further steps.
+Make sure to restore the normal operation of your system before taking any further steps.

 Below are the steps you need to follow to perform a Clean Boot on your Windows computer.
 If you want to learn how to perform a Clean Boot on different Windows versions, refer to our full tutorial at RocketFiles.

 To start clean booting your system, You’ll need to log in to your computer as an administrator.
 Hold down the “Win” key and then press “R” to open the run window.
 Type the command “msconfig” command into the corresponding field and click OK.

 Once the system configuration window appears, select the “Services” to see a full list of services available to your PC.
 Scroll down the page to check the “Hide all Microsoft Services” option.
 Then, click on the “Disable All” button located at the bottom of your window.
 By doing so, you’ll disable all services except for Microsoft’s.
 Don’t forget to press OK for your changes to come into effect.